 Some types of medical appointments can be booked in advance and carers are expected to book these at the start or end of the working day, to minimise disruption at work.
-With prior approval, time off for planned appointments can normally be made up later, taken as flexi or annual leave.
+With prior approval, time off for planned appointments can normally be made up later, taken as flexi or annual leave or through use of the statutory entitlement of one week's unpaid leave.